MaMaBay Conservation Enterprise

 Our model: dynamic agroforestry as an alternative to deforestation

-This model allows you to:
+This model makes it possible to:

 Restore soil fertility